gr3gor1/gr3gor1/README.md

 ### Hi there my name is Gregory 👋

-- 🔭 I’m currently working on my thesis
+- 🔭 I’m currently working on my thesis : Fake News Detection using Deep Learning
 - 📫 How to reach me: Peep the LinkedIn

 ### :hammer_and_wrench: Languages and Tools :